appleseedlab/icse25/experiments/extras/README.md

 - **`path_config_repaired`**: The path to the repaired kernel configuration file.
 They can be found inside `icse25/configuration_files/repaired_configuration_files/` directory
 - **`path_reproducer`**: The path to the reproducer file, either a C-reproducer or a syz-reproducer.
 They can be found inside the `icse25/experiments/extras/table8/kcov_trace_test` and `icse25/experiments/extras/table8/reproducer_test/`.
 If you would like to collect trace files, please make sure you set `relationship_test` option inside the defaults.json file to `kcov`, and you have set `path_reproducer` path to one of the reproducers inside the `kcov_trace_test/` directory.
 - **`output`**: The path to the output directory where results will be stored.
 It does not have specific path.
 When this script was tested, the output directory was set to the parent directory of icse25.
 - **`debian_image_src`**: The path to the Debian image source directory.
 It can be found inside `icse25/debian_image` folder.
 - **`default_config_image`**: The path to the kernel image built with the default configuration.
 The kernel images will be provided in the icse25/kernel_images directory, there will be default and repaired folder which will contain corresponding image paths (built with default configs, and with repaired configs respectively).
 Please select one sample image directory from the default directory.
 - **`repaired_config_image`**: The path to the kernel image built with the repaired configuration.
 Same as `default_config_image` option, but please select one sample from repaired directory.
 - **`relationship_test`**: Specifies the type of test to perform:
   - **`reproducer`**: Does not process trace files but appends results to the CSV file.
 This mode checks whether the reproducer has crashed the VM or not.
 In the end it appends the result to the VM.
   - **`kcov`**: Does similar thing to `reproducer` option, but in addition to that, it processes trace files for C-reproducers and skips trace processing for syz-reproducers.
 - **`icse_path`**: Simply absolute path to the `icse25/` directory

 The other options do not need to be changed.

+`table8/relationship-table.csv` can be used to provide right values to each option in the configuration file provided to the script.
+The table has the following structure:
+`reproducer-file-path, default-config-path, repaired-config-path, default-kernel-image, repaired-kernel-image-path, mode`

 ---
 ## Command-Line Usage